All Products

 Performance Monitor

-• \Processor(_Total)\% Processor Time: This performance counter indicates the percentage of time that the processor spends in executing non-idle threads. \Processor(_Total)\% Processor Time=\Processor(*)\% User Time+\Processor(*)\% Privileged Time.
+• \Processor(_Total)\% Processor Time: The percentage of time that the processor executes a non-idle thread. \Processor(_Total)\% Processor Time = \Processor(*)\% User Time + \Processor(*)\% Privileged Time.

-If the value of \Processor(*)\% Privileged Time is large, check the % DPC Time, % Interrupt Time, and Context Switches/sec performance counters.
+When % Privileged Time is high, you need to further check % DPC Time, % Interrupt Time, and Context Switches/sec.